decentraland/documentation/content/creator/sdk7/interactivity/button-events/system-based-events.md

 })
 ```

-The example above sets the maximum distance to _6 meters_.
+The example above sets the maximum distance for hover hints to _6 meters_.
+Make sure that the logic for handling the input actions also follows the same rules.
+See [Data from a pointer event](#data-from-a-pointer-evetn) for how to obtain the distance of an input action.

 > Note: The `maxDistance` is measured in meters from meters from the player's camera.
 Keep in mind that in 3rd person the camera is a bit further away, so make sure the distance you set works well in both modes.